RyGuy907/startup/README.md

 Service

 I added a backend and made calls to its service endpoints (for scores, times, users, etc) and to another api (cat pics).
 Login is still a little finicky with clearing data after logout and etc but this can be fixed in later parts.
 Also in the process of changing this the recommended box in a few pages got messed up because of some missing or misplaced div elements.
 I'll fix this in later parts as well.
+Also the leaderboard still hasn't been made yet really, I will do this in the later login/websocket parts.